GeoSn0w/geosn0w.github.io/_posts/2018-12-2-Debugging-macOS-Kernel-For-Fun.md

     frame #0: 0xffffff802e97a8d3 kernel.development`DebuggerWithContext [inlined] current_cpu_datap at cpu_data.h:401 [opt]
 ```

 Now we are connected to the live kernel.
 You can see that the process is stopped, this means that the kernel is frozen, this is why the boot stopped right where you left it, but now that the debugger has been attached, we can safely continue the boot process into the normal macOS desktop.
 To do that we just have to unfreeze (continue) the process.
-To do that, type "c" for continue and press enter until the boot continues (more text is poured on the debugee screen)
+To do that, type "c" for continue and press enter until the boot continues (more text is poured on the debuggee screen)

 ```bash
 (lldb) c